arrrrny/zed-one-theme-vs/README.md

 Remember, friends don't let friends use VS Code without irony.
 But if you must, at least do it in style with this theme.
 And if you see me in a dark alley, pretend you don't know me.
 I have a reputation to maintain in the Zed community.

 Now go forth and code, you beautiful VS Code disaster, you!

+## About the Icon

+Our icon is a loving nod to ZED – imagine if Zed's logo had a distant cousin who decided to rebel and join the VS Code family.
+It's not stealing if it's family, right?
+(Please don't sue us, Zed.
+We love you!)